Updated: 4 days ago

 Designed to make U.S. companies more competitive, the H-1B is an employment-based visa (ii) that enables US companies to temporarily employ qualified foreign workers in specialty occupations in areas including (in order of the number of petitions): computer-related applications; engineering, architecture, and surveying; administrative specializations; education; medicine and health; and many other occupational categories (iii)

 Misunderstandings about H-1B workers (iv) and the 2017 executive order Buy American Hire American have contributed to an increase in H-1B Requests For Evidence (RFE) and denials. (v) In the first quarter of 2019, most H-1B visa cases received an RFE (vi), so it can be a good idea to anticipate how you will respond to one if you get it.
+At the time of this writing, it is not yet clear how RFEs will change under the Biden Administration.

 “We are seeing RFE cases at an unprecedented rate, so we discuss an RFE plan with our clients when we submit their initial petition.
 Even if you present a case that is drafted to deal with the issues, the USCIS can issue an RFE for any number of reasons.” ~ David Raft (Global Immigration Partners; Jan 2020)